 Week 8: Human and Humanoid Beings

-While the preceding weeks mostly focus on fantastical, nonhuman creatures, this week we transition into human and humanoid beings who are deemed “monstrous,” beginning with Chaucer’s Wife of Bath and Pardoner: female empowerment; gender nonconformity; sexuality; domestic gender dynamics; money; medieval estates satire.
-In Chaucer’s work, we will also consider forms of travel technology and their capacities for expanding possibilities of encounter, both physical and imaginative.
+While the preceding weeks mostly focus on fantastical, nonhuman creatures, this week we transition into human and humanoid beings deemed “monstrous” in the work of Geoffrey Chaucer.
+In Chaucer’s writing, we will also consider forms of travel technologies and their capacities for expanding possibilities of encounter, both physical and imaginative.

 Week 9: Human and Humanoid Beings (Cont’d)

-Moving into the novel form this week: science and experimentation; education; medicine; organic matter and death; creature and creator.
-In our Frankenstein weeks, we will consider the relationships that technologies of creation foster between creator and created; the potential of such technologies for both awe and terror; and the kinds of responsibility they necessitate.
+Moving into the novel form, this week we begin reading Mary Shelley’s Frankenstein.
+We will explore questions of science and experimentation; education; medicine; organic matter and death; creature and creator.
+In our Frankenstein weeks, we will consider the relationships that creation technologies can foster between creator and created; the potential of such technologies for both awe and terror; and the kinds of responsibility they necessitate.

-Continuing from last week: fire and light; language and communication; voyeurism; reading, knowledge, and imagination; Milton’s Paradise Lost.
-This week we will think about Frankenstein’s creature in relation to other kinds of non-reproductive and/or non-biological creation, such as cloning; the Turing test and Alan Turing’s vision of the computer machine; android machines; digital re-production; generative AI.
+This week we will think about Frankenstein’s creature in relation to other kinds of non-reproductive and/or non-biological creation, such as cloning; Alan Turing’s “imitation game” and vision of the computer machine; androids; digital re-production, and generative AI.

 Week 13: Student Presentations